Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Materials Methods

 \subsection{Brain states detection (BSD)}

+We were inspired by the similarity of the brain states analysys method we had developed for functional MRI data \citep{Janoos2011,Morocz2012} and the concept of microstates analysis for EEG data introduced by Lehmann et al \citep{Lehmann1987}.
+Both approaches aim to transform the complex original data into a sequence of discrete, quasi-stable meaningful patterns, also called states.
+It was shown that the distribution of these states may play a biomarker role in various psychiatric \citep{Koenig1999,Janoos2013} and neurological conditions including MS \citep{Gschwind2016}.
+In the current work, however, a brain state is a typical configuration of spatial activity without actual knowledge of spatial coordinates of electrodes.

-We define brain states, or \emph{cognetoms}, as snapshots of repeatable patterns of highly correlated signals.
-Brain states are understood as moments of distributed brain activity of a given time point.\cite{Koenig1999,Janoos2011,Morocz2012} In a first move a limited set of eight brain states are computed.
-These sets serve as lowest-level elements, or level-0 cognetoms, quasi as alphabet \emph{letters} or building blocks to use in future aggregation cascade models of ever increasing cognetom complexity and abstraction level.
-EEG recordings were segmented into data epochs where each individual epoch, a brain state, consists of 500 EEG frames (scan frequency at 256Hz, epoch length 1.953sec), and are described by five EEG frequency band amplitudes (delta: 0-4Hz, theta: 4-8Hz, alpha: 8-14Hz, beta : 14-32Hz, gamma: 32-45Hz) that are extracted from raw EEG data.
+We earlier defined brain states, or \emph{cognetoms}, as snapshots of repeatable patterns of highly correlated signals also understood as moments of distributed brain activity of a given time point \citep{Janoos2011,Morocz2012}.
+In other words, states are defined as patterns of statistical dependencies or spatio-temporal correlations between brain regions measured across EEG electrodes.
+The states serve as lowest-level elements, or level-0 cognetoms, quasi as alphabet \emph{letters} or building blocks to use in future aggregation cascade models of ever increasing cognetom complexity and abstraction level.